licitdev/seeded-hashids/README.md

 ## Pitfalls
 1. Encoding of an array of numbers is **not** supported.
 2. Encoding of negative numbers are **not** supported.
-3. Required to pass in the **correct type** of parameters in order to prevent invalid hashes by accident.
+3. Required to pass in the **correct type** of parameters in order to prevent invalid hashids by accident.
-4. It is still **possible** for a different seed to decode a hash, but it is really rare if the **recommendations** are followed.
+4. It is still **possible** for a different seed to decode a hashid, but it is really rare if the **recommendations** are followed.
 4. Do **not** use this library as a security tool and do **not** encode sensitive data.
 This is **not** an encryption library.

 ## License